Suicide Fleet: Production

-In early March 1931, RKO announced that Bill Boyd's first picture with the fledgling studio would be the submarine drama, Suicide Fleet.
-The original title of the film was Mystery Ship, referring to the clandestine nature of the ship communicating to the Germans.
+In early March 1931, RKO announced that Boyd's first picture with the fledgling studio would be the submarine drama, Suicide Fleet.
+The original title of the film was Mystery Ship, referring to the clandestine nature of the ship communicating with the Germans.
 The following month, Lew Lipton was said to be working on the story, which was to be adapted to the screen by Marion Jackson, although Harold Shumate was also mentioned as the author of the story.
 By July both James Gleason and Robert Armstrong had been attached to the film, and it was published that Pierre Collings had been allocated to assist writing the screenplay.
 The film began production on July 27, 1931.
 The trade papers announced Sal Polito as the director of photography and Denzel A. Cutler as the sound editor.
 In August RKO announced the addition of Harry Bannister to the cast.
 Even though the film was already in production, the final pieces of the cast were announced in late August: Frank Reicher, Henry Victor, and Hans Joby.

 Several thousand extras were employed by RKO for the filming.
 Ginger Rogers, who had appeared in several smaller roles for Paramount Pictures, with whom she was under contract, was given her first starring role in this film.

 The film was partially shot at the San Pedro Naval Base, as well as on the studio's Culver City studio.
 In late August, the cast and crew spent several weeks at sea filming, 25–50 miles off the coast of San Diego, California, in cooperation with the United States Navy, before returning to the Culver City studio.
 During this time, an actual obsolete navy vessel was sunk during filming.
 During filming, Albert Rogell, through actual US Naval officers, had ten US Navy vessels under his command.
 Two sailing ships, the USS Indiana and the USS Bohemia were used extensively during the weeks the production was at sea, as were several tugs, submarines (including the USS Argonaut – at the time the largest submarine in the world), and destroyers, including the USS Dent.
 Child actor, Ben Alexander, was announced as part of the cast of Suicide Fleet.
 RKO was reporting the completion of production of the film by mid-October.

 The film employed a new type of portable sound recording equipment, which employed the dual system of film and sound on separate recording reels.
 The unit was smaller, weighed less, and was more portable than other units of the era.

 RKO announced in early November that the film was scheduled for release Thanksgiving weekend.
 Joe Kane began the final editing of the picture shortly after.
 On November 16, RKO announced that the film would be released on November 20.
 The film opened at the Mayfair Theater, whose front had been "converted" into a replica of US Navy battleship, on November 20, 1931.
 The film ended production $85,000 over budget.